 Message from the Curriculum Chair

-The faculty of the Childhood Education Curriculum enthusiastically looks forward to working with you in achieving your goals.
+Our faculty enthusiastically looks forward to working with you in achieving your goals.

 “ Teaching is a profession of the heart and the intellect.”